Organization Name: Office of U.S. Senator Maggie Hassan

 Desired Major or Interest: Open to all majors

-Brief Description of the Intern's role or key qualifications:
+Brief Description of the Intern's role or key qualifications (around 150 words):

 How to apply:

-This is a paid employment opportunity from outside the Rockefeller Center.
+This is an unpaid internship from outside the Rockefeller Center.
 Such opportunities are posted in an effort to help students find a leave-term internship experience in public policy or a social sciences related area.
 Such postings do not constitute an endorsement by the Center of the political objectives of any one person or organization.